 On March 9th I will be at The University of Utah, S.J.
 Quinney College of Law debating my friend and former colleague Amos Guiora.

-Our topic is the Christmas day bombing plot and the related issues of how to detain, interrogate and try suspected terrorists.
+Our topic is the Christmas day bombing plot and the related issues of how to detain,

 Issue 3/4 of The National Security Law Report, the journal of the ABA’s Standing Committee on Law and National Security is now available on-line (full disclosure, I’m the general editor).
 Here is a snip from the Table of Contents